mozilla/pkipolicy/rootstore/policy.md

 ## 8. CA Operational Changes ##

-CAs SHOULD NOT assume that trust is transferable.
-All CAs whose certificates are included in Mozilla's root program MUST [notify Mozilla][Email-Us] if:
+CA operators SHOULD NOT assume that trust is transferable.
+All CA operators whose certificates are included in Mozilla's root program MUST [notify Mozilla][Email-Us] if:

 * ownership or control of the CA’s certificate(s) changes, or
-* an organization other than the CA obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s); or,
+* an organization other than the CA operator obtains control of an unconstrained intermediate certificate (as defined in section 5.3.2 of this policy) that directly or transitively chains to the CA's included certificate(s); or,
 * ownership or control of the CA’s operations changes; or
-* there is a change in the CA's operations that could affect the CA's ability to comply with the requirements of this Policy.
+* there is a change in the CA's operations that could affect the CA operator's ability to comply with the requirements of this Policy.

-CAs should err on the side of notification if there is any doubt.
+CA operators should err on the side of notification if there is any doubt.
 Mozilla will normally keep commercially sensitive information confidential.
 Throughout any change, CA operations MUST continue to meet the requirements of this policy.
 If one of the above events occurs, Mozilla MAY require additional audit(s) as a condition of remaining in the root program.
-CAs are encouraged to notify in advance in order to avoid unfortunate surprises.
+CA operators are encouraged to notify in advance in order to avoid unfortunate surprises.

 In addition, one or more of the following sections MAY apply.